andychang-1/Data-Science-Principles-Final-Project/index.md

 [Quora Insincere Questions Classification](https://www.kaggle.com/c/quora-insincere-questions-classification)

- While we are not veteran Kaggler's our motivation with this competition was to learn interesting machine learning techniques used for text based data.
+ While we are not veteran Kaggler's our motivation for this competition was to learn interesting machine learning techniques used for text based data.

 Our original project proposal was based on the Kaggle competition ["Toxic Comment Classification Challenge"](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 However, since Quora recently released this new competition which has a similar premise we decided it would be interesting to work on a newer problem.